Leslie's Hot Tub Maintenance Checklist

 Most hot tubs need their filter cartridges cleaned at least once a week.
-This is assuming an average of 2-3 people using it 2-3 times per week.
+This is assuming an average of 2–3 people using it 2–3 times per week.
 Higher usage may require more frequent cleaning, and less usage means you may be able to go longer between cleanings.
 To clean the filter cartridge, thoroughly rinse the filter off with a spray nozzle or a filter cleaning accessory.
-If needed, spray the filter with Cartridge Cleaner to help remove the oils and residues caught in the fibers.
+If needed, spray or soak the filter with Cartridge Cleaner to help remove the oils and residues caught in the fibers.

 MONTHLY HOT TUB MAINTENANCE